felixnorden/coffeebreak/README.md

 to it.

 3. Connect an android device to the system.
    Can be both an emulator or a hardware device.
+Make sure debugging is enabled.

 4. Run Compile_and_install.bat located in the root folder